 | Roobet | 1 percent | No token overlay | Established brand |

-The Fairspin TFS Aviator-Style build is expected to sit in the 97 percent RTP cluster (Fairspin brand-wide), making it the lowest raw-RTP Crash-family build in the audit set.
+The Fairspin TFS Aviator-Style build is expected to sit in the 97 percent RTP cluster (Fairspin brand-wide), making it the lowest raw-RTP Crash-family build in operator coverage.
 The on-chain transparency layer plus TFS earn-rate are the trade-offs.

 Fairspin runs 30 in-house TFS games.
 The on-chain bet recording layer applies to every Fairspin tfs aviator round AND every other Fairspin TFS game we audit.
 Internal cross-reference for this Aviator-style page: